PublicDatasets/token-whitepapers/README.md

 # Description

 A shared repo of token projects and links to their whitepapers.
 Submit PRs to add new tokens whitepapers and update existing ones to whitepapers.csv.
-Help us keep this list up to date to become a community resource!
+Help us keep this list up to date and keep it a community resource.

 ## Submission process